 No academic year which includes an unpaid leave of absence for a period of a semester or more is included in computing years of service for purpose of sabbatical eligibility.
 Moreover, faculty members who commence service after the conclusion of the first semester of an academic year will not have that year count toward the six years for sabbatical eligibility.
 The one semester sabbatical for the junior faculty is considered to be part of the probationary period.

-If a junior faculty member taking the one semester sabbatical, above, requests an extension for purposes of scholarly endeavors by means of an unpaid leave of absence for the other semester of the academic year of the sabbatical, the Provost or designee, following the policy on unpaid leaves, may elect to provide University converage of its portion of the faculty member's benefits for that semester on leave.
+If a junior faculty member taking the one semester sabbatical, above, requests an extension for purposes of scholarly endeavors by means of an unpaid leave of absence for the other semester of the academic year of the sabbatical, the Provost or designee, following the policy on unpaid leaves, may elect to provide University coverage of its portion of the faculty member's benefits for that semester on leave.

 Eligibility does not confer a right.
 Sabbatical leaves are granted only when faculty members meet the above criteria, when their sabbatical plans are judged clearly meritorious, and when the financial resources and staffing needs of a college or department permit.
 The University will attempt to make sabbatical leaves available to the largest possible number of faculty, consistent with its financial resources and its ability to meet instructional obligations.

-Each recipient of a sabbatical leave must submit to his/her chair and dean a written report of activities during the leave.
+Each recipient of a regular or junior sabbatical leave must submit to his/her chair and dean a written report of activities during the leave.
 This report should be made within three months after returning to the University and should describe the activities undertaken, the location of those activities and the results (e.g. papers written, delivered, or published; skills developed, etc.).

 All applications for sabbaticals and unpaid leaves of absence should begin at the local (departmental or, in Nursing, college) level.
 Faculty seeking sabbaticals or unpaid leaves of absence should prepare their applications and submit them to their chairs for their evaluation and recommendations, following any specific directives the deans may issue.
 The chairs then forward the applications with their recommendations to the deans, who will undertake the usual procedures for reviews of leaves.
 The deans, taking into consideration the question of staffing courses left vacant by leaves, then will forward their recommendations to the Provost or designee for approval.